apt-spaghetti/Spaghetti-s-Notepad/README.md

 # Spaghetti's Notepad
-This is a simple Java based notepad that i made in a day.
+This is a simple very light-weight Java based notepad that i made in a day.
-As of right now it isn't capable of anything excpect writing and deleting text (useless as you still can't save your text).
+As of right now it isn't capable of anything much excpect writing, deleting, and saving text

 Notepad directory: SpaghettisNotepad -> Spaghettis Notepad.jar